 Scrolling to the bottom, Halsey also unveiled a new Instagram @aboutfacebeauty and a hashtag to use for the brand, #manyofme, which keeps with Manic's mantra.

 Right now, she's offering a limited scope product run, as many beauty brands do in the beginning.
 She's starting with the pieces that feel most signature to Halsey.
 In face, she's selling three forms of highlighter (shimmer stick, liquid, and powder).
 She's also selling a primer/setting spray that also works to unclog your pores (I don't know how, through Halsey magic?).
-Halsey always has a dewy glow and a shimmer that feels out of this world.
+Halsey always has a dewy glow and a shimmer that looks out of this world.
 For lips, there's a matte liquid lip with matching lip liners in six shades and a line of four lip glosses (that apparently aren't sticky!).
 Then, for eyes, she has a shadow paint and a shadow stick, which intrigued me.
 I've never been great with make-up, and I hate dealing with brushes, so eyeshadow sans brush sounds perfect.
 As for accessories, she's offering a limited run make-up bag and a beauty blender you can slip your fingers into, which seems like a useful touch.
 Though she hasn't rolled out a ton of products, they all seem well thought through.

 Quality over quantity seems to be the name of the game here.
 Scrolling through the site, it's clear that Halsey is staying true to her ethical bounds.
 The products are vegan and cruelty free.
-They also seem to be made without a not of the scary stuff that tends to go into make-up, and they'll probably be a good match for those with sensitive skin.
+They also seem to be made without a ton of the scary stuff that tends to go into make-up, and they'll probably be a good match for those with sensitive skin.
 All products are formulated without gluten, phtalates, parabens, or synthetic fragrances, and there's an easy drop down menu to read the ingredient list.
 If the quality of her merch is any indication, these will be high quality products.
 She also notes that many products are meant to be long lasting and wear resistant to stand up to 10+ hour days.

 The website is super helpful for make-up novices like me.
 I know what make-up I like, but I'm always lost on how to use it or put it all together.
 I just know I like a bold lip and lots of shimmer.
 Each description clearly states what kind of product it is (with Halsey's signature flare), and then there's a "why you want it section" that's a single sentence sales pitch.
 She uses beautiful, flowy language to tell you exactly why you need the product.
 Then, there's a dropdown to see ingredients and a "how to use" section where she explains just how to apply it right.
 Scrolling further, Halsey has come up with three make-up looks with products from her line to show you how to put together full looks and use each product.
 Every video has written, step by step instructions with the products used, which is great for following along.